aIiceosu/ADiscordNukeBot/README.md

 # Important:
-This bot was made for entertainment purposes only, if you use this on Discord you could get API restricted.
+This bot was made for entertainment purposes only, if you use this on Discord you could get restricted.

 # How to use:
 1. Configure config.json